-- 12.67 Soil is a valuable and finite resource which performs a range of essential functions.
-Effects on soil quality are primarily a matter for Environment Agency controls, but can be material planning considerations.
-It is expected that soil resources will be conserved wherever possible and that soil quality in the vicinity of waste management sites will be protected from adverse impacts from pollution.
-Temporary waste development such as landfill will be required to store soil resources for use in the site's restoration. - 12.68 Land is classified by its agricultural quality according to the Agricultural Land Classification (ALC) as one of five grades: Grade 1 land being of excellent quality and Grade 5 land of very poor quality.
+12.68 Land is classified by its agricultural quality according to the Agricultural Land Classification (ALC) as one of five grades: Grade 1 land being of excellent quality and Grade 5 land of very poor quality.
 Grade 3, which constitutes about half of the agricultural land in England and Wales, is divided into two subgrades, designated 3a and 3b.
 The 'best and most versatile agricultural land' is defined as land in grades 1, 2 and 3a of the ALC.
-(41) Waste management development should preferably take place on previously developed land and land allocated for waste or employment uses.
-A sequential approach should be taken to steer waste development to areas of previously developed land and, where use of a greenfield site is necessary, to avoid the use of the best and most versatile agricultural land. - 12.69 Where significant development of agricultural land is demonstrated to be unavoidable, poorer quality agricultural land should be used in preference to 'best and most versatile (BMV) agricultural land', except where this would conflict with other sustainability considerations.
+(47) Waste management development should preferably take place on previously developed land and land allocated for waste or employment uses.
+A sequential approach should be taken to steer waste development to areas of previously developed land and, where use of a greenfield site is necessary, to avoid the use of the best and most versatile agricultural land.

+12.69 Where significant development of agricultural land is demonstrated to be unavoidable, poorer quality agricultural land should be used in preference to 'best and most versatile (BMV) agricultural land', except where this would conflict with other sustainability considerations.